You know, Snirdly just had an interesting observation.

 San Diego Union Tribune.

-Rising medical needs in the United States are creating new opportunities for Mexico's health care industry to serve a broad range of U.S. patients from baby boomers to Southern California's large Latino workforce.
+Rising medical needs in the United States are creating new opportunities for Mexico's healthcare industry to serve a broad range of U.S. patients, from baby boomers to Southern California's large Latino workforce.

 But participants in a day-long conference yesterday at the Institute of the Americas on the UC San Diego campus said that a range of legislative and regulatory changes are needed.

-Mexican facilities can help fill a growing demand for services, including dentistry, surgery, long-term care, and assisted living.
+With health care costs in Mexico available at a fraction of U.S. prices, Mexican facilities can help fill a growing demand for services, including dentistry, surgery, long-term care, and assisted living.

 But providers still face hurdles, and one major step would be certifying private Mexican hospitals to U.S. standards so that older Americans could use their Medicare benefits in Mexico.